 After your procedure:

 - You will be taken to a room where you can rest.
-Caregivers will check on you.
+Healthcare providers will check on you.
 When they see that you are okay, you may be allowed to go home.
 If you are staying in the hospital, you will be taken to your hospital room.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.
 A bandage is used to cover your stitches or staples.
 This bandage keeps the area clean and dry to help prevent infection.
-A caregiver may remove the bandage soon after your procedure to check the area.
+A healthcare provider may remove the bandage soon after your procedure to check the area.

 - You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.